RepublicServicesRepository/tslint-config/README.md

 ###### Starting individual apps

-To run the design-guide (guide) locally, for previewing CSS changes and/or web components, `cd` into the components directory and run `ng serve --project=guide` or `yarn start --project=guide`.
+To run the design-guide (guide) app locally, for previewing CSS changes and/or web components, run `ng serve --project=guide` or `yarn start --project=guide`.

 #### Design Guide